bitraf/bitraf-iot/p2k16-label/README.md

 ## Docker image
 There is a workflow in this repository that builds a new docker image for this service on every release.
 The image is named 'p2k16-label' and tagged both with the relase version and 'latest'.
 It shows up under Packages on the organization page.
 To build a new image, simply create a new release in this repository.

 To create a release, create and push a git tag (it must be higher than existing tags).
+Then create a release from the Release page of this repository, select the tag you created and pushed, fill in the necessary fields.
 Done.

 ## License